 Institution staff assist in planning, but the inmate is responsible for making all payments required, either from earnings within the institution or from outside resources.
 The inmate must provide documentation of compliance and payment.
-If an inmate refuses to meet her or her obligations, the inmate cannot work for UNICOR nor receive performance pay above the maintenance pay level.
-He/She will also be placed in "refuse" status.
-As the result of being in refuse status, the inmate has a spending limit of only \$25.00 monthly, can be placed in less desirable housing, will not be considered for any favorable requests, i.e. (vacations, furloughs, early release, etc.) and will score zero in responsibility on the progress report.
+If an inmate refuses to meet his or her obligations, the inmate cannot work for UNICOR nor receive performance pay above the maintenance pay level.
+He will also be placed in "refuse" status.
+As the result of being in refuse status, the inmate has a spending limit of only \$25.00 monthly, can be placed in less desirable housing, will not be considered for any favorable requests, i.e. (vacations, furloughs, early release, etc.) and will score zero in responsibility and living skills on the custody classification form.
 These are a few examples of the sanctions that can be imposed as a result of being in refuse status.

-The status of any financial plan will be included in all progress reports, and will be considered by staff when determining Security/Custody level, job assignments, eligibility for community activities, and institutional program changes.
+The status of any financial plan will be included in all progress reports and program review reports, and will be considered by staff when determining Security/Custody level, job assignments, eligibility for community activities, and institutional program changes.
 The U.S. Parole Commission will also review financial responsibility progress at parole hearings.